philbooth/check-types.js/README.md

-Additionally, every exported function is available with a `maybe` modifier that simply returns `true` if the value is undefined, otherwise it calls the original, unmodified function.
+Additionally, every exported function is available with a `maybe` modifier that simply returns `true` if the value is `null` or `undefined`, otherwise it delegates to the original, unmodified function.
 Calls to these functions look like `check.maybe.isXxxx(thing)` and `check.maybe.verifyXxxx(thing)`.